-Figure 4.2 – Schematic of the regular grid and its attributes.
+Figure 4.2 – Schematic of the regular grid and some of its attributes.
+The offsetVectors are shown as the Latitudinal Spacing and Longitudinal Spacing.
+The origin is shown at the lower left corner of the grid.

-The attribute origin specifies the coordinates of the grid origin with respect to an external coordinate system.
-The grid origin is captured in the attribute origin, which contains the latitude and longitude as a DirectPosition containing a two-dimensional coordinate tuple (longitude, latitude).
-The grid origin is located at the lower extent of the grid.
+The grid is oriented to the Earth by the Coordinate Reference System (CRS), with the variable coordinateReferenceSystem.
+The origin contains the latitude and longitude as a DirectPosition and is located at the lower left (southwest) extent of the grid.

 S-111 grids allow for different spacing of points along the X axis and the Y axis.
 For rectangular grids the offset vector establishes the cell size.
-The attribute offsetVectors carries the two vectors for grid spacing.
-The attribute offsetVectors specifies the spacing between grid points and the orientation of the grid axis with respect to the external Coordinate Reference System (CRS) identified through the attribute origin.
+The attribute offsetVectors carries the two vectors for grid spacing (Latitudinal Spacing and Longitudinal Spacing).
 The first vector is 90 degrees clockwise from CRS north, and represents the distance between grid values on the X axis.
 The second vector is 0 degrees clockwise from CRS north, and represents the distance between the values on the Y axis.
 The distances are given in degrees.

-The extent of an S-111 grid is captured in the attribute extent.
 The attribute extent effectively defines a bounding rectangle describing where data is provided.
 The attribute extent carries two sub attributes; low and high.
-The sub attribute low, carries the value “0, 0” to indicate the start of the extent is the lower left corner of the grid.
+The sub attribute low carries the value “0, 0” to indicate the start of the extent is the southwest (lower left) corner of the grid.
 The sub attribute high, carries the value of the highest position along the X axis and the highest position along the Y axis.
 Together they form the grid coordinate of the upper right corner.

 The sequence rule for a regular cell size grid is straightforward.
 When the cells are all of the same size, the cell index can be derived from the position of the Record within the sequence of

 Records.
-The attribute sequenceRule has two subattributes; type and scanDirection.
+The attribute sequencingRule has two subattributes; type and scanDirection.
 The sub attribute type carries the value “linear”, and the subattribute scanDirection carries the value “X, Y”.
 Together with the value “0, 0” stored in the attribute startSequence, they indicate that for S-111 the grid values along the X axis at the lowest Y axis position are stored first, starting with the left most value going right, followed by the values along the X axis at the next increment upward along the Y axis, and so on till the top of the Y axis.
 The last value in the value sequence of the grid will be at the top rightmost positon in the grid.
 In the figure, first all columns in row 1 are selected, then all columns in row 2, and so on.

-4.4.2 Point Sets
+4.4.2 Points

-The S-111 Point Set coverage is quite flexible and is used herein to describe three broad categories of spatial data: one or more current stations at fixed locations, ungeorectified gridded data (including TINs), and drifting platform data.
+The S-111 Point Coverage is quite flexible and is used herein to describe three broad categories of spatial data: one or more current stations at fixed locations, ungeorectified gridded data, and drifting platform data.